mdbootstrap/mdb-ui-kit/docs/migration.md

 - Refactored nearly all components to use more unnested classes instead of children selectors.

 ### Misc
-- Non-responsive usage of Bootstrap is no longer supported.
+- Non-responsive usage of Material Design for Bootstrap is no longer supported.
 - Dropped the online Customizer in favor of more extensive setup documentation and customized builds.

 ## By component